-Sweet and Tangy Thai Salad Dressing is made without fish sauce.
+This salad dressing is so delicious and is made without fish sauce.
 In other words, it's vegan!
-In addition, this vinaigrette makes for a great dip for fresh spring rolls or egg rolls.
+This vinaigrette makes for a great dip for fresh spring rolls or egg rolls.

-- It's a Vegan Thai peanut sauce that is made without Fish Sauce.
+- It's vegan.
+This Thai peanut sauce is made without fish sauce.

 - It's very nutritious and filling.
-Firstly, peanut butter is packed with protein, fiber and monounsaturated fats (good fats that are found in natural foods such as olives and avocados).
-Secondly, Apple cider vinegar could lower cholesterol, lower blood sugar, help you lose weight and boost energy.
+Peanut butter is packed with protein, fiber and monounsaturated fats (good fats that are found in natural foods such as olives and avocados).
+Apple cider vinegar could lower cholesterol, lower blood sugar, help you lose weight and boost energy.
 You can read more apple cider vinegar benefits here.

 - 5 minutes is all it takes to whip up this easy dressing.

-Made from simple pantry ingredients.
-Moreover, you can find most of the ingredients in your pantry so you can whip it up on a whim.
-Lastly, if you look through the list you won't find any ingredients that are bad for you or hard to find.
+You can find most of the ingredients in your pantry so you can whip it up on a whim.
+If you look through the list you won't find any ingredients that are bad for you or hard to find.

 Vegan Thai Peanut Sauce: